SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README.md

 On the down side, state modeling can't be seen in a single page of source code.
 State modeling isn't a linear list of things to do (as is seen in most of Espressif's small code examples).
 State modeling resembles a series of interrelated repeating loops.
 With time and experience, state modeling becomes easier to see and understand, and one way to quickly get up to speed with it is to view state modeling diagrams and consider how it is a road map to the source code.
 As a rule, if you can easily diagram your intended state transition process, then it is likely to be expressible in code.
 Additionally, explaining why you are doing something is typically very important, so always include good documentation about your design intent.

-View this page for our state models at a project level.  [state models](./docs/project_state_models.md)
+View this page for our state models at a project level.  [project state model document](./docs/project_state_models.md)